ruscoe/gpt-amstrad/README.md

 # GPT Amstrad

-Training a ChatGPT model to act like an Amstrad PCW8256.
+Training a ChatGPT model to act like an Amstrad PCW 8256.

 ## Steps